savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

 Simplicity in a Blockchain:
 * recursively hash the DAG of the program, and compute a merkle root that commits to the program.
   * i.e. when receive coins, can just check the hash
-  * when redeeming the coins do you need to shwo the actual program
+  * when redeeming the coins do you need to show the actual program
+  * this is basically how PushToScriptHash works in bitcoin

-* has a "witness" combinator that direclt produces inputs to digital signatures
+* has a builtin "witness" combinator that directly produces inputs like digital signatures

 * during redemption, provide full Simplicity DAG including witness values
-  * system checks the merkle root matches the committment
+  * system checks the merkle root matches the commitment
-  * then evalutes the Simplicity program until it succeeds
+  * then evaluates the Simplicity program until it succeeds

 * other features in roadmap:
   * signature aggregation